Countdown (game show): Character

 Countdown quickly established cult status within British television – an image which it maintains today, despite the loss of key presenters.
 The programme's audience comprises mainly students, homemakers and pensioners, because of the "teatime" broadcast slot and inclusive appeal of its format and presentation.
-Countdown has been one of Channel 4's most-watched programmes for over twenty years, but has never won a major television award.
+Countdown has been one of Channel 4's most-watched programmes for over twenty years, but has yet to win a major television award.

-On each episode, the prize for defeating the reigning champion is a teapot that is styled to resemble the renowned clock used in each round.
-Introduced in December 1998, the pot is custom-made and can only be obtained by winning a game on the programme.
-Defeated contestants receive an assortment of Countdown-themed merchandise as a parting gift.
+On each episode, the prize for defeating the reigning champion (or for claiming the championship when two new contestants compete) is a teapot that is styled to resemble the renowned clock used in each round.
+Introduced in December 1998, the teapot is custom-made and can only be obtained by winning a game on the programme.
+Defeated contestants and retiring undefeated champions receive an assortment of Countdown-themed merchandise as a parting gift.

 At first, the prize for the series winner was a leather-bound copy of the twenty-volume Oxford English Dictionary, worth over £4,000.
-Between 2011 and 2021, the prize consisted of ordinary hardback twenty-one-volume dictionaries, a laptop computer and a lifetime subscription to Oxford Online (replaced by a MacBook pro laptop by series 68).
-David Acton, winner of Series 31, opted for a CD-ROM version of the dictionaries, not wanting to accept leather-bound books owing to his strict veganism, and he donated the monetary difference to charity.
-The paperback dictionaries, given to the series winner, were last featured in Series 83; they were removed as they were considered significantly outdated.
+David Acton (winner of Series 31) opted for a CD-ROM version of the dictionaries, not wanting to accept leather-bound books owing to his strict veganism, and donated the monetary difference in the prices to charity.
+Between 2011 and 2021, the prize consisted of ordinary hardback twenty-one-volume dictionaries, a laptop computer and a lifetime subscription to Oxford Online (replaced by a MacBook Pro laptop by Series 68).
+The physical dictionaries were discontinued as a prize after Series 83, as they were deemed obsolete.
+As of Series 54 in 2006, the series champion also receives the Richard Whiteley Memorial Trophy in memory of the show's original presenter.

-Runner-up prizes in the finals increased over the years from a £100 book voucher to £250, later to £500, and then £1,000.
-Beginning with series 68, the runner-up in the finals wins a laptop.
+Runner-up prizes in the finals increased over the years from a £100 book voucher to £250, later to £500 and then £1,000.
+Beginning with Series 68, the runner-up in the finals wins a laptop.

-Since Series 54 in 2006, the series champion also receives the Richard Whiteley Memorial Trophy, in memory of the show's original presenter.